JanDitzen/xtbreak/docs/xtbreak_test.md

 use http://www.stata-press.com/data/r16/usmacro.dta, clear
 ```

-A simple model to estimate the GDP gap using the federal funds rate and inflation woudl be:
+A simple model to estimate the GDP gap using the federal funds rate and inflation would be:

 ```
 regress ogap inflation fedfunds